1. Medical Marijuana Card (see the example shown to the right) – this can be brought in either on a smartphone or a printed out paper copy.

 The prices vary based on quantity, strength, and brand.
 Our daily menu is available on our website and includes the most up-to-date available products and pricing.
 Please note that all prices posted on the menu are calculated before the state sales tax and do not include the discounted rates for veteran/indigent patients.

-Our current product offerings include a variety of medical marijuana plant material (also known as flower or bud), including indicas, hybrids, and sativas with a wide range of CBD and THC ratios in addition to tinctures.
-To see our menu online, click on “Locations” in the navigation bar at the top of our webpage, and select the menu for the Botanist nearest you.
-Processed products, such as edibles, lotions, capsules, and vaporizer cartridges, are not yet available in the state of Ohio, however are expected Spring 2019.
-We will be posting notices on social media and on our webpage as soon as processed products are available for purchase.
+Our current product offerings include a variety of medical marijuana plant material (also known as flower or bud), including indicas, hybrids, and sativas with a wide range of CBD and THC ratios; in addition to processed products, such as edibles, lotions, capsules, tinctures, and vaporizer cartridges.

 We are only able to offer discounts to registered Veteran or Indigent patients.
 For information on how to register as veteran or indigent – click here.
 Patients that are registered with either of these statuses will be eligible for a 25% discount on medical marijuana products and accessories.